Questions as flash flood clean-up begins

 The street last flooded in June 2016 which affected more than 100 houses and some people had to leave their homes.

-Residents have asked why more wasn't done to keep their homes safe.
+Residents have asked why more was not done to keep their homes safe.

 You may also be interested in: